-Cleaning your teeth is a twice-daily activity but according to the experts, many of us are getting it wrong.
+Are you brushing your teeth incorrectly?
+Whilst a twice-daily activity, according to the experts, many of us are getting it wrong.
 In fact, there are apparently 11 mistakes you make brushing your teeth.

 Brushing too often, or for not long enough is just one of the reasons.
 Another is that most do not replace their toothbrush often enough.
 If you brush twice a day, it is suggested you should be replacing your toothbrush every 3 months or no more than 200 uses.

 How To Brush Teeth Properly

 Before we share the remaining mistakes, we thought we would share this helpful infographic from River Valley Dental.